-If the plaintiff was somewhere he or she was legally allowed to be, and did nothing to provoke the dog, the dog owner is liable if the animal bit or otherwise attacked the plaintiff.
+If the plaintiff was somewhere they were legally allowed to be, and if the plaintiff did nothing to provoke the dog, the dog owner is liable if the animal bit or otherwise attacked the plaintiff.

 In some states, the animal must meet the definition of a "dangerous dog" in order for strict liability to apply.
 Other states have carved out still more requirements for when strict liability will come into play.

-A defendant has few defenses in states that have a strict liability dog bite statute, other than arguing the plaintiff didn't have a legal right to be where he or she was (the plaintiff was trespassing, in other words), that the plaintiff provoked the dog, or otherwise claiming that some key element for application of strict liability hasn't been met.
+A defendant has few defenses in states that have a strict liability dog bite statute, other than arguing that the plaintiff provoked the dog or was trespassing (more on these defenses later), or otherwise claiming that some key element for application of strict liability hasn't been met.

-If the plaintiff was trespassing at the time of the bite, the owner will probably not be liable for the plaintiff's injuries.
+If the plaintiff was trespassing at the time of the bite, the owner might be able to avoid liability for the plaintiff's injuries.
+In most states, the dog bite statute that's in place requires that the person who was bitten be "lawfully on the property" where the bite occurred in order for the animal owner to be liable.
 Learn more about homeowner liability when a dog bites a trespasser.

-A defendant may also be able to argue that the plaintiff contributed to the dog bite or "assumed the risk" of a dog bite.
-A classic example might be the delivery person who sees that a barking dog is off of his chain in a yard, but attempts to enter the yard anyway.
-Remember though, that these affirmative defenses will generally not be available in a state with a strict liability dog bite statute.
+A defendant may also be able to argue that the plaintiff contributed to the dog bite incident or "assumed the risk" of a dog bite.
+A classic example might be the solicitor who sees that a barking dog is off of his chain in a yard, but attempts to enter the property anyway.
+Remember though, that this defense will generally not be available in a state with a strict liability dog bite statute.

-If you find yourself on either side of a dog bite claim—as a dog owner or as someone who suffered a bite or other injury—it may be time to discuss your situation with a personal injury lawyer.
+If you find yourself on either side of a dog bite claim—as a dog owner or as someone who suffered a bite or other injury—it might make sense to discuss your situation with an experienced legal professional.